greenwoodms06/greenwoodms06.github.io/_posts/2022-05-06-ProjectSetup-UE427-HoloLens2.md

   - augmented-reality
 ---

-This post provides a sequential list of things to do do setup a project for the HoloLens 2 using Unreal Engine 4.27+.
+This post provides a sequential list of things to do setup a project for the HoloLens 2 using Unreal Engine 4.27+.

 ***UE5 should be very similar but had bugs as of the original posting of this blog - we'll give Epic a break though as UE5 had only been out a couple weeks!**